vargarobert/portfolio-gatsby-netify/src/pages/index.md

 mainpitch:
   title: ""
   description: >
-     I’m Robert and I have a passion for UI/UX design and front-end development for Web and iOS.
+     I’m Robert and I have a passion for UI/UX design and client-side engineering for the Web and iOS.
 Check out my portfolio to see what I’m up to!
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,